shabbirh/MongoHub-Mac/README.markdown

 ** Current **

-    - Some UTF8 characters became invisible while editing a document
+    - Fix: Some UTF8 characters became invisible while editing a document
-    - Some problems with updating colors while editing
+    - Fix: Some problems with updating colors while editing
+    - Open only one document window for each document
+    - Close all document windows when close a collection

 ## History